calincrist/gatsby-starter-netlify-cms/src/pages/blog/2020-05-02-how-to-theme-your-swiftui-buttons-with-reusable-buttonstyles.md

 title: How to theme your SwiftUI app with reusable view modifiers
 date: 2020-05-02T07:34:53.476Z
 featured_image: /img/Screenshot 2020-05-02 at 13.47.06.png
-description: How to theme your SwiftUI buttons with reusable buttonstyles
+description: >-
+  Maintaining your app's UI consistency while keeping your codebase clean is a must-have(?).
+But how can we achieve that in SwiftUI?
 tags:
   - ios
   - swiftui
   - swift
   - theme
 ---
-# Subtitle

-Maintaining your app's UI consistency while keeping your codebase clean is a must-have(?).
-But how can we achieve that in SwiftUI?

 # Introduction & motivation

 Developing a pet/serious project is the perfect way to learn a new framework or paradigm.
 SwiftUI is no exception to this truth.